 Drawing by itself is a pleasurable and profitable form of art, but learning to draw well can also lead to better work in other mediums.
+Having an accurate drawing is especially important as the basis of a realistic painting among other things.

 **This page contains affiliate links to products I have used or recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.
 Find more information here.**